QualInsight/qualinsight-mojo-cobertura/README.md

 | transformToSonarQubeOutput      | ``true``                                                   | false      | Should the report be converted to SonarQube generic coverage format ? (requires 'xml' format) |

 ## Plugin usage ##

+Current version is ``1.0.0``.
+It can be retrieved from [Maven central](https://repo1.maven.org/maven2/com/qualinsight/mojo/cobertura/qualinsight-mojo-cobertura-core/).

+**Note**: the plugin requires to be run with Java 1.7+.

 ### Step 1: declare plugin ###